 Ta da!
 That’s it.
 No more, I am jet lagged in your future.

 Dress for success, be thoughtful about what you wear on the plane.
 Don’t choose anything that’s binding.
 And that doesn’t mean baggy sweats.
-You can be comfortable and presentable at the same time.
+You can be comfortable and presentable on a coach flight at the same time.

 Pin to Share